fabiohecht/kafka-bookstore-tutorial/README.md

 Press CTRL-C to exit.

-Note: Due to time constraints, we are using two instances of Connect in this tutorial, one with the Debezium connector for ingestion and one with Elasticsearch connector for output.
-In real life you could use both connectors in the same connect cluster.
-Thus, we configured two instances of the Landoop Connect UI:

- - http://localhost:8003 manages the instance with Confluent connectors (e.g. Elasticsearch)
- - http://localhost:8004 manages the instance with Debezium connectors

 ### Start Java Mock Producer

 Let's start the Java Mock event producer.
 All of this can be done from within IntelliJ Idea, which is contained in the VM.
 You can of course use your favorite IDE.
 Let's first compile the project with Maven.
 On the right-hand side of IntelliJ's window, under "Maven Projects", "Lifecycle", double click "clean", then double click "compile".
 Then:

  * On the project navigator (left part of the screen), navigate to src, main, java/...producer.
  * Open the class MockProducer.
 Have a look at how we produce events to Kafka by calling producer.send().
 It uses the Kafka Producer API.
  * Run the MockProducer -- right click file name and "Run 'MockProducer.main()'.
  * If all goes well, we are producing mock events to Kafka!

 Like before, you can use the kafka-avro-console-consumer or Landoop's UI to see the events coming in your topics.
 Keep the mock event producer running in the background.

 In real life, we could picture for example a Java Spring Boot microservice that exposes an API that, when called by the Shipping company, produces the event.

 #### If you want to dig in deeper